Randy Pobst: 2020

 In late August 2020, Pobst represented Unplugged Performance in the Pikes Peak Climb, racing a customized Tesla Model 3 Performance version.
 The car was wrecked in one of the trial runs in the upper section of the course.
 According to Pobst, after decelerating from 112 MPH to 68 MPH at Bottomless Pit, a section with frost heave road damage, the car went off the road and hit a wall at 40 MPH.
 The heavily-damaged car, along with a donor parts car, were taken to a body shop in Colorado Springs, Eurocars, for a rebuild, after which it qualified for the Sunday race and came in second.

 2021

 Finished 2nd at the 2nd annual Freedom 500 April 2, 2021 hosted by Cleetus McFarland on the Freedom Factory.
 Pobst won the Exhibition Class at Pikes Peak International Hill Climb driving the newly-released Tesla Model S Plaid, prepared by Unplugged Performance.

+2023

+While competing for Unplugged Performance at the Pikes Peak International Hill Climb, Randy accomplished a remarkable feat by achieving a record-breaking time of 9:54.901.
+Setting a new record for the fastest EV based on production models, as well as the fastest modified production-based EV.
+Randy's performance was achieved behind the wheel of a substantially modified Model S Plaid.

+They placed second in class, and top ten overall among 66 competitors.